 Here are a few tips for taking care of yourself, in addition to self-massage.

 1. Listen to what your body is saying.
 If your hands begin to ache, learn stretches that keep them loosened.
 Ice them at night after several massages.
+Pure Frankincense essential oil helps with inflammation in the wrists.

 Medical attention should be sought early, and along with rest, ice and anti-inflammatory meds, you can often avoid serious injury.